cloudmesh-community/fa18-523-67/Paper/paper_snapshot.md

   It uses the sentiment lexicon and the sentiment pattern database to analyze the sentiments.

-- Parts of speech: "Taggers for the languages like European languages, research is being done on making parts of speech taggers for other languages like Arabic, Sanskrit [@fa18-523-67-NLP-Art-1], Hindi [@fa18-523-67-NLP-Art-2] etc.
+- Parts of speech: It can efficiently tag and classify words as nouns, adjectives, verbs etc. Taggers are already present for the  European languages, research is being done on making parts of speech taggers for other languages like Arabic, Sanskrit [@fa18-523-67-NLP-Art-1], Hindi [@fa18-523-67-NLP-Art-2] etc.
-  It can efficiently tag and classify words as nouns, adjectives, verbs etc".

 - Emotion Detection: This is like sentiment analysis, but it works on social media platforms on mixing of two languages.
 It categorizes statements into six groups based on emotions [@fa18-523-67-NLP-Art-3].

-- Sematic Role Labelling: "SRL works by giving a semantic role to a sentence.
+- Sematic Role Labelling:

+> "SRL works by giving a semantic role to a sentence.
 For example, in the PropBank formalism, one assigns roles to words that are arguments of a verb in the sentence [@fa18-523-67-NLP-Art-4]".

 # Applications of NLP